Cp0204/CasaMOD/README.md

     *   Move the MOD file out of the `/DATA/AppData/casamod/mod` directory.
     *   Restart CasaMOD.

+In addition, you can access the files in the `/DATA/AppData/casamod/icon` directory via `http://yourhost/icon/*`.

 ## MOD List

 | Name        | Description                                     |